baetyl/baetyl/README.md

 ![Architecture](./docs/arch_v2.svg)

 ### Edge Computing Framework

+The Edge Computing Framework runs on Kubernetes at the edge node, manages and deploys all applications which provide various capabilities.
+Applications include system applications and common applications.
+All system applications are officially provided by Baetyl, and you do not need to configure them.

+There are currently several system applications:
-* baetyl-init: responsible for activating the edge node to the cloud and initializing baetyl-core.
+* baetyl-init: responsible for activating the edge node to the cloud and initializing baetyl-core, and will exit after all tasks are completed.
 * baetyl-core: responsible for local node management (node), data synchronization with cloud (sync) and application deployment (engine).
-* baetyl-function: the proxy for all function runtime service, function invocations are passed through this module.
+* baetyl-function: the proxy for all function runtime services, function invocations are passed through this module.

+Currently the framework supports Linux/amd64, Linux/arm64, Linux/armv7,
+If the resources of the edge nodes are limited, consider to use the lightweight kubernetes: [K3S](https://k3s.io/).

 ## Contact us